The Program

 For the Out of the Box start screen I set the branding to adhere to T-Mobile's Corporate "Magenta in the Wild" theme through using a photo of a person wearing something magenta such as a scarf.
 I also simplified the content design on the start screen.

-A visual design challange was how to incorporate magenta into the user interface to convey this is T-Mobile without making it too overwhelming in the sense of visual fatigue with the color.
-To accomplish this the broader CDSE UX team decided to use Magenta as a highlight color in our related family of products (DIGITS, Visual Voicemail, Name ID, Scam Shield).
+The visual design challenge was how to incorporate magenta into the user interface to convey this is T-Mobile without making it too overwhelming in the sense of visual fatigue with the color.
+To accomplish this, I decided to use Magenta as a highlight color in our related family of products (DIGITS, Visual Voicemail, Name ID, Scam Shield).

 Logos